Joinery: Joinery as a profession

 A joiner is an artisan and tradesperson who builds things by joining pieces of wood, particularly lighter and more ornamental work than that done by a carpenter, including furniture and the "fittings" of a house, ship, etc. Joiners may work in a workshop, because the formation of various joints is made easier by the use of non-portable, powered machinery, or on job site.
 A joiner usually produces items such as interior and exterior doors, windows, stairs, tables, bookshelves, cabinets, furniture, etc. In shipbuilding a marine joiner may work with materials other than wood such as linoleum, fibreglass, hardware, and gaskets.

-The terms joinery and joiner are in common use in the UK, Australia, and New Zealand.
-The term is not in common use in North America, although the main trade union for American carpenters is called the United Brotherhood of Carpenters and Joiners of America.
+The terms joinery and joiner are in common use in Canada, UK, Australia, and New Zealand.
+The term is not in common use in America, although the main trade union for American carpenters is called the United Brotherhood of Carpenters and Joiners of America.

 In the UK, an apprentice of wood occupations could choose to study bench joinery or site carpentry and joinery.
 Bench joinery is the preparation, setting out, and manufacture of joinery components while site carpentry and joinery focus on the installation of the joinery components, and on the setting out and fabrication of timber elements used in construction.

+In Canada, joinery is considered a separate trade from carpentry.
+Both having their own apprenticeship path and red-seal certification.